 Type of Backing

-The material of the rug is not the only important thing – you also need to consider the type of backing that the rug has.
+The rug's material is not the only important thing – you also need to consider the rug's backing.

 Tassels or Fringe